 August, 2013 through September 5, 2014

 In late July, 2013 I moved to Austin, Texas to help a young nonprofit, EcoRise Youth Innovations expand its program to middle and high schools across Central Texas and statewide.
-Follow the link to reach my blog post on LinkedIn, “‘Next Gen’ Environmental Education.”
+I worked with EcoRise for one full year.
 My work consisted of research, grant writing, in-person donor meetings, events, infrastructure improvements, blogging and social media management (in other words, not just fundraising, as one might expect for a small shop).

-During my tenure, I researched and wrote numerous grant proposals (valued at approximately $500,000 total – some received, others under review, those declined have been resubmitted as appropriate – a constant stream).
-I introduced EcoRise to new funders with whom I have worked over the years (including The Meadows Foundation, which was kind enough to grant EcoRise $80,000 to expand statewide).
+During my tenure, I researched and wrote numerous grant proposals (valued at approximately $500,000).
+I introduced EcoRise to new funders with whom I have worked over the years (including The Meadows Foundation, which was kind enough to support EcoRise’s statewide expansion).
 Among the other successful grants I helped secure were from 3M, RGK Foundation, Samsung, Patagonia and Time Warner Cable.
 I also made introductions to Texas state government agencies, to help facilitate future partnerships (Texas Water Development Board and Texas Commission on Environmental Quality).

 For the final seven months of my tenure, I learned MailChimp and wrote, designed and distributed seven e-newsletters and cleaned and revamped a 3,000+ person database by hand (Z2 NEON).
 That involved reviewing all entries, updating and fleshing-out contact information, and adding approximately 1,000 new names to the database.
 I assumed responsibility for authoring monthly blog posts during the second half of my tenure.
-In terms of social media, all social channels were cleaned-up by me during this time frame and I assumed daily social media management and launched EcoRise on new platforms.
+In terms of social media, all social channels were revamped during this time frame, and I assumed daily social media management and launched EcoRise on new platforms.
 I also handled social media reporting assignments (and photo documentation) for donor, student and teacher events.
 I set up the Amplify Austin (annual giving day) profile on I Live Here, I Give Here, and managed online promotion before, during and after the event.
 I helped EcoRise secure a “booster” price from Breed & Company, by encouraging the Board and friends to make pledges to EcoRise during a specified time during the giving day!
 That was fun.

-I enjoyed serving as a student showcase/student invention judge, and I suggested and implemented the organization’s first Leadership Council reception (at dwg. studio).
+I enjoyed serving as an EcoRise student showcase/student invention judge, and I suggested and implemented the organization’s first Leadership Council reception (at dwg. studio).
 I represented EcoRise at such events as SXSW Eco, SXSW Edu, Earth Day Texas and Silicon Labs Employee Volunteer Day.
 I also suggested EcoRise apply to be matched with a filmmaker to create a new film via Lights.
 Camera.
-Help., and EcoRise was chosen in 2014.
-The final result may be viewed on YouTube.
-I wrote and submitted award nominations for EcoRise, some of which it has since received.
+Help., and EcoRise was chosen in 2014 (see the video above).
+I wrote and submitted award nominations for EcoRise, some of which it received.
 Last but not least, I created the organization’s first GuideStar profile, which received the GuideStar Exchange Gold Seal for transparency.
-It was a busy but productive year!
-I am now a volunteer for EcoRise and a member of its Advisory Council.
+It was a busy but productive year.

 During this year, I also found the time to speak during the 2014 AFP DFW Philanthropy in Action Conference at the Irving Convention Center, and before the Texas Library Association’s Annual Assembly at the Hyatt Regency, Austin.
 I also served as one of a team of teachers for the summer, 2014 CFRE Review Course in Austin (to help aspiring CFREs prepare for the certification examination).